 Once the water hits the pool which has formed on the ground below, it gently flows towards the sea.
 There is a quaint bridge that crosses the water as it makes its way to the sea.

 Visitors coming to the falls in the summer or springtime can see wildflowers growing over the grass and moss-covered rocks and in the winter the site is just as beautiful and even more dramatic.

-Clouds of mist constantly rise up around the water as it crashes down to the ground and the pool below cracks up with frozen slabs of ice floating on the surface.
-Seljalandsfoss can also be visited on guided tours at night when you might even get a glimpse of the Northern Lights as well.
+Clouds of mist constantly rise around the water as it crashes to the ground and the pool below cracks up with frozen slabs of ice floating on the surface.
+Seljalandsfoss can also be visited on guided tours at night, when you might even glimpse the Northern Lights.

 Seljalandsfoss is a beautiful waterfall located in south Iceland.
 It’s one of the most popular tourist attractions in the country, and for good reason.
 The waterfall is 60 meters tall and can be seen from both sides.
 It’s definitely worth a visit if you’re in Iceland.